grrrwaaa/gct753/src/pages/agent.md

 - **Copy**: Fly in the same general direction as other nearby boids
 - **Center**: Move toward the center of the flock (avoid exposure)

-Gary Flake also recommends:

-- **View**: Move laterally away from any boid blocking the view
+Gary Flake also recommends adding an influence for *View*: to move laterally away from any boid blocking the view.

 To make this more realistic, we can consider that each boid can only perceive other boids within a certain distance and viewing angle.
 We should also restrict how quickly boids can change direction and speed (to account for momentum).
 Additionally, the avoidance rule may carry greater *weight* or take precedence over the other rules.